skip to Main Content

 Grenades were tossed into the tunnels by British soldiers, which proved unsuccessful they then used cylindrical bombs with conical heads, each containing six pounds of high explosive, these bombs with delayed action fuses were placed on the roof of the building and detonated.
 The blast penetrated the depths of the monastery killing all of the Japanese inside.

-Prior to the colonization of Burma, there were over 15,000 monasteries in Burma, mostly built of teak wood.
+Before the colonization of Burma, there were over 15,000 monasteries in Burma, mostly built of teak wood.
 Monasteries were often built through donations to a village by wealthy inhabitants of the village and community donations not only gain merit for the donator but help with the maintenance of the monastery.
+Monasteries and pagodas were built with old traditional styles and modelled on earthly perceptions of what the heavenly mansions of the gods must look like.

 Other Monasteries close to Mandalay Hill Monastery and other Interesting readings on the archaeology of Mandalay